vanallenlab/EnsemblToHGNC/README.md

 and a string indicating the header for this column, and outputs a tab-separated file identical to the input file except that it has an additional column containing mapped HGNC gene symbols for each row.

-The Ensembl-HGNC symbol mapping is derived from downloads at this site: https://www.genenames.org/cgi-bin/download.
+The ENSG-HGNC symbol mapping is derived from downloads at this site: https://www.genenames.org/cgi-bin/download.
 Data is based on Ensembl release 92, from April 2018.

 The ENSG-ENST symbol mapping is derived from Ensembl's biomart: http://useast.ensembl.org/biomart/.
 Data is based on Ensemble release 92, from April 2018.

 --------------------------------------------------------------------------------------------------------------------